HL7/fhir-for-fair/input/pagecontent/immPort.md

 ### Mapping of ImmPort metadata into FHIR resources

-The study level metadata of the two datasets mentioned above were mapped to FHIR resources (https://tinyurl.com/ImmPortFHIRMapping); primarily the ResearchStudy resource.
-Additional resources that are of utility to map some metadata elements are Citation resource and Group resource.
-Of note, version 5 of the ResearchStudy resource proved to map better to ImmPort study level metadata than the current version 4 or version 4b.

 In an effort outside of this implementation guide, ImmPort has planned to improve its interoperability by mapping the FHIR resources to the ImmPort data model.
 In addition, ImmPort clinical data will also be